telerik/blazor-docs/getting-started/repl/overview.md

 <a href = "https://www.telerik.com/blazor-ui/repl" target = "_blank"> Progress Telerik REPL for Blazor </a> is an innovative web-based application that allows you to write, compile, execute, and share your rich Blazor UI components.
 You can write your code directly in the integrated editor and execute it in the browser security sandbox without any communication with a server.
 The code is compiled on top of Web Assembly which delivers near to native performance.
 With Telerik REPL for Blazor, you can also easily edit, save, and share your code.

->important Telerik REPL for Blazor integrates version 3.0.0 of `Telerik.UI.for.Blazor`.
-Any snippets with Telerik components created prior to version 3.0.0 may need an update due to the [breaking changes in the release]({%slug changes-in-3-0-0%}).

 The <a href = "https://blazorrepl.telerik.com/" target = "_blank">Telerik REPL for Blazor application</a> interface consists of five main sections: